 Credit Card Refinance

-If you do not have a home, you can still refinance your timeshare using a credit card with lower monthly and interest payments.
+If you do not have a home, you can still have other timeshare financing options to refinance using a credit card with lower monthly and interest payments than your current loan.
 Timeshares ordinarily involve high payments, especially when you obtain in-house financing.
 However, credit cards are usually at least 5 to 10 percent points lower and offer a cheaper, more easily accessible way to refinance.

 - Design Pics/Design Pics/Getty Images